Ellen Alt

 Artist Bio:

 Ellen Alt's work is inspired by languages, alphabets and symbols.
-Starting with a calligraphy class in college, this interest has led from Cannonite pictograms, through the history of writing, to messages embedded in ice and floating in water as part of her recent work about climate change.
+This interest has led from pictograms, through the history of writing, to messages embedded in ice and floating in water as part of her work about climate change.
+Alt's current work is an exploration of television test patterns as a reminder of shared information and a metaphor for AI.
 Her mixed media work has been exhibited in the U.S, Germany, Russia, China, England and the Middle East.
-One of her pieces was presented to Hillary Clinton on the occasion of the peace treaty between Israel and Jordan and is in the collection of the White House.
+One of her pieces was presented to Hillary Clinton and is in the collection of the White House.
 Ms. Alt also organizes community sculpture and mural projects throughout the world.
 She holds an MA in studio art from New York University and a BFA from the Massachusetts College of Art and Design.
-Ms. Alt lives in Manhattan with her husband, Carlos Narvaez, a photographer; and maintains a studio in Long Island City.

 Artist Statement: